Toddlers love bubbles of all kinds! It’s fun making bubbles and letting them play in it, stirring, scooping and pouring! It’s sensory goodness!

 All I did was add some warm water to it and some dish soap.
 I mixed it up a bit first to get the bubbles started for George.

-This is one of our favorite sensory activities for toddlers, find all 25 of our fave sensory activities for kids in this list.
+This is one of our favorite sensory activities for toddlers!

-I also got a bunch of old utensils and whatnot from my great-grandma, and we use these for our outdoor play toys.
+I also got a bunch of old utensils and whatnot from my great-grandma.
+We use these for our outdoor play toys.

 They come in handy for activities like this, as well as the sandbox.